Pain medications - narcotics

 - Fentanyl -- available as a patch

 These drugs can be abused and habit-forming.
-They have been associated with accidental overdose deaths.
 Always take narcotics as prescribed.
 Your provider may suggest that you take your medicine only when you feel pain.

 Taking narcotics to control the pain of cancer or other medical problems does not itself lead to dependence.